18 Amazing Restaurants In Kensington

 6. The Scarsdale Tavern, W8 6HE.

 What’s a ‘where to eat in Kensington’ guide without a proper British pub, and the Scarsdale in South Kensington is a belter.
 Located in Edwardes Square in all its late Georgian splendour, you can gaze upon the Scarsdale’s blinding good looks (it may well be the handsomest pub in London) or you can step inside for comfort food and ale on tap.
 We say comfort food, but it’s a bit more special than that sounds.
-Think Scotch Egg that’s elevated by a prawn and n’duja filling or a classic American cheeseburger with the addition of bacon jam and/or smashed avo.
+Think asparagus that’s elevated with saffron, olives and macadamia nuts, or a classic American cheeseburger with the addition of bacon jam and/or smashed avo.

 8. Korean Grill Kensington, SW7 4LH